tomjs/vscode/packages/vscode-webview/README.md

 **Breaking Updates:**

-- Export the `WebviewApiWrapper` class that wraps `WebviewApi`
+- Export the `WebviewApi` class wrapped by the `WebviewApi` of the official [@types/vscode-webview](https://www.npmjs.com/package/@types/vscode-webview)
-  - Modify the `postMessage` method to be consistent with the method of the `WebviewApi` instance
+  - The `postMessage` method is modified to be consistent with the method of the official `WebviewApi` instance
-  - Change the original `postMessage` and `postAndReceiveMessage` method names to `post` and `postAndReceive`
+  - The original `postMessage` and `postAndReceiveMessage` method names are changed to `post` and `postAndReceive`
-- Delete the `WebviewApiWrapper` instances: `vscodeWebview` and `webviewApi`, which need to be manually introduced and instantiated
+- Delete the `WebviewApi` instances: `vscodeWebview` and `webviewApi`, which need to be manually imported and instantiated